NuGet/docs.microsoft.com-nuget/docs/Guides/Create-Cross-Platform-Packages.md

 1. Repeat this implementation in the projects for each platform you want to support.
 1. Right-click the iOS project, select **Properties**, click the **Build** tab, and remove "\iPhone" from the **Output path** and **XML documentation file** settings.
 This is just for later convenience in this walkthrough.
 Save the file when done.
 1. Right-click the solution, select **Configuration Manager...**, and check the **Build** boxes for the PCLs and each platform you're supporting.
-1. Right-click the solution and select **Build Solution** to check your work and produce the artifacts that you'll package next.
+1. Right-click the solution and select **Build Solution** to check your work and produce the artifacts that you package next.
 If you get errors about missing references, right-click the solution, select **Restore NuGet Packages** to install dependencies, and rebuild.

 > [!Note]
 > To build for iOS you need a networked Mac connected to Visual Studio as described on [Introduction to Xamarin.iOS for Visual Studio](https://developer.xamarin.com/guides/ios/getting_started/installation/windows/introduction_to_xamarin_ios_for_visual_studio/).
 If you don't have a Mac available, clear the iOS project in the configuration manager (step 3 above).